rutger-kok/composite_cdm_ap_ply/README.md

 Explicit material subroutine (VUMAT) implementing a continuum damage mechanics (CDM) model for Adavanced Placed Ply (AP-PLY) composite materials in Abaqus (in fixed format Fortran 77).

 ## Summary
 This CDM model has been developed specifically to model AP-PLY laminates containing through thickness fiber connectivity.
-The complete numerical methodology will be documented in an as yet to be published journal paper.
-The CDM model implemented in this subroutine is an amalgamation of the work of several authors.
+The complete numerical methodology is documented in: [Tensile response of AP-PLY composites: A multiscale experimental and numerical study](https://doi.org/10.1016/j.compositesa.2022.106989).
+The CDM model is an amalgamation of the work of several authors.
 Failure criteria are adopted from the work of Tan et al. [1] and Shah et al. [2].
 Damage evolution is defined according to the methodlogies proposed in the work of Maimi et al. [3][4] and Shah et al. [2].

 ## Usage
 To run a simulation using subroutines your Abaqus installation must be linked with a Fortran compiler and compatible Visual Studio installation.